Deadline Scheduler: read_expire (integer)

+The read expiration queue is only checked when Deadline re-evaluates read queues.
+For read requests, this means that a sorted read request is dispatched (except for the case of streaming I/O).
+While the scheduler is streaming I/O from the read queue, the read expired is not evaluated.
 If there are expired reads, then the first one is pulled from the FIFO.
 Note that this expired read then is the new nexus for read sort ordering.
-The cached next pointer will be set to point to the next io from the sort queue after this expired one….
-The thing to note is that the algorithm doesn’t just execute ALL expired io once they are past their expiration date.
+The cached next pointer will be set to point to the next I/O from the sort queue after this expired one….
+The thing to note is that the algorithm doesn’t just execute all expired I/O once they are past their expiration date.
 This allows some reasonable performance to be maintained by batching up ‘write_starved’ sorted reads together before checking the expired read queue again.

-So, the maximum number of io that can be performed between read expired io is 2 * 'fifo_batch' * 'writes_starved'.
-One set of ‘fifo_batch’ streaming reads after the first expired read io and if this stream happened to cause the write starved condition, then possibly another ‘fifo_batch’ streaming writes.
-This is worse case, after which the read expired queue would be re-evaluated.
+The maximum number of I/O that can be performed between read expired I/O is 2 * 'fifo_batch' * 'writes_starved'.
+One set of ‘fifo_batch’ streaming reads after the first expired read I/O and if this stream happened to cause the write starved condition, then possibly another ‘fifo_batch’ streaming writes.
+This is worst case, after which the read-expired queue would be re-evaluated.
 At best, the expired read queue will be evaluated ‘write_starved’ times in a row before being skipped because the write queue would be used.

 write_expire (integer)

-Identical to read_expire but for write operations (grouped into separate batches from reads).
+The 'write_expire' has the same function as read_expire, but instead is used for write operations (grouped into separate batches from read requests).

 writes_starved (integer)

-As stated previously, deadline prefers reads to writes.
-As a consequence, this can lead to situations where the operations are executed are almost entirely reads.
+Deadline prioritizes read requests to write requests, so this can lead to situations where the operations executed are almost entirely read requests.
 This becomes more of an important tunable as write_expire is elongated or overall bandwidth approaches saturation.
 Decreasing this gives more bandwidth to writes (relatively speaking) at the expense of read operations.
-If application workload, however, is read-heavy (for example most HTTP or directory servers) with only an occasional write, decreased latency of average IOPs may be achieved by increasing this (so that more reads must be performed before a write batch is queued to disk).
+If the application workload, however, is read-heavy (for example most HTTP or directory servers) with only an occasional write, decreased latency of average IOPs may be achieved by increasing this (so that more reads must be performed before a write batch is queued to disk).